 You’re going to need to rent a car to get around.
 We were both so surprised when we took ‘scenic’ routes, just how stunning they were.
 I mean ‘pull over on a sharp bend to take a photo’ scenic!
 Just include a car in your travel budget and forget about it, although this does come with a warning.

 One more thing, car companies in Sardinia will try any means possible to sell you insurance, irrespective of whether you have your own or not.
 No matter what story they tell you, this is their goal.
 You’ve been warned!
 Also, you must take a visa card, a visa debit will not work.
-Take photos and video of ALL damage before you leave and make sure all damage (including scratches and paint chips) is marked on your copy of the contract and countersigned.
+Take photos and video of ALL damage before you leave and make sure all damage is marked on your copy of the contract and countersigned.

 I don’t claim to know everything about Sardinia, I can only tell you what we did.
-Apart from the car fiasco (start and end of the trip), we enjoyed every second of our time here.
-It is beautiful and if you’re looking to explore places that the British haven’t filled with greasy spoon cafes or 18-30’s clubs, where life still has time for tradition, Sardinia may be for you.
+Apart from the car fiasco, we enjoyed every second of our time here.
+It is beautiful and if you’re looking to explore places that the British haven’t filled with greasy spoon cafes or 18-30’s clubs, Sardinia may be for you.

 I liked this hotel because it reminded me that I was in a different country constantly.
 There is oodles of character.
 Plus its peaceful and quiet so if you’re after wild nights and after-parties, this is not the place for you.
 It is so quiet that you can actually hear yourself unwinding.
 I cant recommend this place enough.